downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 This function is called anytime the internal state changes.
-This can be useful if you're using downshift as a "controlled" component, where you manage some or all of the state (e.g. items and activeIndex) and then pass it as props, rather than letting downshift control all its state itself.
+This can be useful if you're using downshift as a "controlled" component, where you manage some or all of the state (e.g. selectedItems and activeIndex) and then pass it as props, rather than letting downshift control all its state itself.

 - `changes`: These are the properties that actually have changed since the last state change.
 This also has a `type` property which you can learn more about